-Sure Start 30

-Mino 1 30
+1. Guidance 21

+2. Homely Remedies Minor cuts and grazes Plasters 22

+Appendix 3 - Good Hygiene Practice 22

+1. Good Hygiene 22

+2. Sharps Injuries and Bites 23

-Append dix 5 - Medical Emergency Flow Chart 31
+Appendix 5 - Medical Emergency 23

-Append dix 6 - Basic First Aid 32
+Appendix 6 - Basic First Aid 23

-1.0 Introduction 32
+1. Introduction 23

-2.0 Unconsciousness 32
+2. Unconsciousness 24

-3.0 Bleeding 32
+3. Bleeding 24

-4.0 Burns 33
+4. Burns 24

-5.0 Broken bones 33
+5. Broken bones 24

-Append dix 7 - Asthma Advice 34
+Appendix 7 - Asthma Advice 25

-1.0 Introduction 34
+1. Introduction 25

-2.0 What to Do in the Event of Asthma Attack 34
+2. What to Do in the Event of Asthma Attack 25

-3.0 Severe Asthma Attack 34
+3. Severe Asthma Attack 25

-Append dix 8 - Epilepsy/Seizure Advice 35
+Appendix 8 - Epilepsy/Seizure Advice 26

-1.0 Introduction 35
+1. Introduction 26

-2.0 What to do if a Person Has a Seizure 35
+2. What to do if a Person Has a Seizure 26

-3.0 After the Seizure 35
+3.0 After the Seizure 26

-Append dix 9 - Anaphylactic Shock Advice 36
+Appendix 9 - Anaphylactic Shock Advice 26

-1.0 Introduction 36
+1. Introduction 26

-2.0 Symptoms: 36
+2. Symptoms: 27

-3.0 First Aid Treatment 36
+3. First Aid Treatment 27

-4.0 What to do in the Event of an Anaphylactic Reaction 36
+4. What to do in the Event of an Anaphylactic Reaction 27

-Append dix 10 - Diabetes Advice 38
+Appendix 10 - Diabetes Advice 28

-1.0 Introduction 38
+1. Introduction 28

-2.0 What to do in the Event of a Hypoglycaemic Attack (low blood sugar) 38
+2. What to do in the Event of a Hypoglycaemic Attack (low blood sugar) 28

-3.0 What to do in the Event of a Hyperglycaemic Attack (too much sugar) 38
+3. What to do in the Event of a Hyperglycaemic Attack (too much sugar) 28

-Append dix 11 - Healthcare Plan 39

-1.0 Introduction and Rationale
+1. Introduction and Rationale

-- 1.1 The College Health and Medical Policy aims to ensure that every student, member of staff and visitor to the college and/or the boarding facilities, receives appropriate first aid (and if a student, Medical Care) in the event of illness or an accident. - 1.2 This policy should be read in conjunction with the college Safeguarding and Child Protection Policy, Conducting a Search and Use of Physical Intervention Policy, the Substance Misuse Policy, Peer on Peer Abuse Policy, Prevent Policy, the PSE and RSE Policies and the Staff and Student Wellbeing Policies. - 1.3 First aid within college is administered by qualified first-aiders or the Nurses.
-In the event of an accident all members of the college community should be aware of the support available and the procedures available to activate this. - 1.4 All Accommodation Staff, Graduate Residential Assistants and Student Support Officers working within the boarding houses, who act 'in loco parentis', are trained in first aid and the college's medical procedures.
-In addition, the college nurses provide training in how to administer use of Epi-pens and asthma pumps to all house staff, reception staff and key admin staff; Heads of Houses, Careers and frontline student support staff. - 1.5 All college staff should have at least a simple knowledge of basic first aid, so that they are able to recognise a situation where medical advice and expert attention is required.
+- 1.1.
+The College Health and Medical Policy aims to ensure that every student, member of staff and visitor to the college and/or the boarding facilities, receives appropriate first aid (and if a student, Medical Care) in the event of illness or an accident. - 1.2.
+This policy should be read in conjunction with the college Safeguarding and Child Protection Policy, Conducting a Search and Use of Physical Intervention Policy, the Substance Misuse Policy, Child on Child Abuse Policy, Prevent Policy, the PSE and RSE Policies and the Staff and Student Wellbeing Policies. - 1.3.
+First aid within college is administered by qualified first-aiders, Matron or the Nurse.
+In the event of an accident all members of the college community should be aware of the support available and the procedures available to activate this. - 1.4.
+All Accommodation Staff, Graduate Residential Assistants working within the boarding houses, who act 'in loco parentis', are trained in first aid and the college's medical procedures.
+In addition, the college nurses provide training in how to administer use of Epi-pens and asthma pumps to all house staff, reception staff and key admin staff; Heads of Houses, Careers and frontline student support staff. - 1.5.
+All college staff should have at least a simple knowledge of basic first aid, so that they are able to recognise a situation where medical advice and expert attention is required.
 All staff are expected to act in a way that a responsible parent might when an accident occurs, but this does not require them to have any special medical knowledge or training, any more than would be expected of a reasonable parent.
 The nurses provide some basic training for dealing with simple health care needs and those that are the most common amongst the student body.
 All staff also have access to on-line basic first aid training via the college web based training package supplied by EduCare.
-Full lists of all those who have undertaken this training are held with the College Secretary and the Operations Manager. - 1.6 Students may need medical care during their stay at college.
-This policy ensures that there are clear guidelines and boundaries in the following areas: - Medical Care offered by the College including Mental Health - Confidentiality - Documentation - Working with parents and guardians - Procedures for Students reporting sickness - Administration of/ Record Keeping of Medicines/Disposal of Medicines - Health Care Plans - PSE and RSE Provision to make progress with their education.
-All pupils prior to their arrival at college must complete a pre-arrival medical questionnaire.
-All known health and medical conditions, along with medications prescribed and taken must be disclosed.
-Failure to disclose serious medical and health conditions, along with not providing information about medications, including those classified as controlled medications means that a breach of college policy and admissions entry criteria has occurred.
+Full lists of all those who have undertaken this training are held with the College Secretary and the Operations Manager. - 1.6.
+Students may need medical care during their stay at college.
+This policy ensures that there are clear guidelines and boundaries in the following areas: - Medical Care offered by the College including Mental Health - Confidentiality - Documentation - Working with parents and guardians - Procedures for Students reporting sickness - Administration of/ Record Keeping of Medicines/Disposal of Medicines - Health Care Plans - PSE and RSE Provision

-2.0 Aim
+2. Aim